webdriverio-community/wdio-html-reporter/README.md

 ```
 ### To use a logger for debugging

-A new feature for developers is to add a logger to see detailed debug output.
-See the test/reporter.spec.js for configuration
+A new feature for developers is to add a log4js logger to see detailed debug output.
+See the test/reporter.spec.js for configuration options

-### To use a custom template for reports
+### To use a custom handlebars template for reports

 Uncomment the templateFilename above, and in the ReportAggregator.
 You must provide an absolute path to the file you can modify the alt-template above if you wish
-The template must be modified from the default template, just change the formatting and css.
+The template must support all the constructs in the default template.
+YOu may add more or just change the formatting and css.

 ## Add Message and Screenshots to the Html Report: